ww44ss/okcupid/okcupid_exploratory.md

 ##Quick Summary
-This explores several relationships in the OkCupid data [published on CRAN](https://cran.rstudio.com/web/packages/okcupiddata/index.html) which was recently published.
-Results explored include:
+This explores several relationships in the OkCupid data recently [published on CRAN](https://cran.rstudio.com/web/packages/okcupiddata/index.html).
+Results explored in this document include:
-1. Basic Demographics
+1. Exporation of base deographcis of sex, age, income, religion, drinking, and ethnicity.
 2. The correlation of drinking habits to religion, piety, income, sex and age.
-3. Exploration of an income predictor.
+3. Exploration of an income predictor using the above variables.

 ##Getting the Data